Trump administration family separation policy: Religious groups

-Islamic organizations also oppose the policy.
+Islamic organizations also opposed the policy.

-Pope Francis supports statements by US Catholic bishops who had called the policy "contrary to our Catholic values" and "immoral", adding "It's not easy, but populism is not the solution."
+Pope Francis supported statements by U.S. Catholic bishops who called the policy "contrary to our Catholic values" and "immoral", adding "It's not easy, but populism is not the solution."

-Evangelist Franklin Graham, son of evangelist Billy Graham, called the practice "disgraceful" and said that "it's terrible to see families ripped apart and I don't support that one bit."
+Evangelist Franklin Graham, son of evangelist Billy Graham, called the practice "disgraceful" and said "it's terrible to see families ripped apart and I don't support that one bit."
 Graham did not, however, attach blame to Trump or his administration, but rather blamed "the politicians for the last 20–30 years that have allowed this to escalate to where it is today".

 Academia

 Many professors and administrators in colleges and universities have likened the policy to the internment of Japanese Americans during World War II.
 Open letters signed by various scholars denounced the policy and called for its halt.

 Civil rights and humanitarian groups

 A large number of civil rights groups, humanitarian organizations, and other groups condemned the family separation policy, including the Anti-Defamation League, the Lawyers' Committee for Civil Rights Under Law, the League of Women Voters of the United States, the International Rescue Committee, the NAACP, and the National Immigration Law Center.

 The Tahirih Justice Center has criticized that the policy of charging asylum seekers with a criminal offense, and subsequent separation of families, is contrary to Article 31 of the Refugee Convention.
 This Article prohibits any party to the Convention from imposing penalties on asylum seekers on account of their illegal entry or presence, provided the asylum seekers present themselves without delay to the authorities and show good cause for their illegal entry or presence.
 Thus according to international law, such asylum seekers are not liable to criminal prosecution for illegal entry.
 The United States ratified the 1967 Protocol of the Refugee Convention in 1968, and thereby obliged itself to adhere to Articles 2 through 34 of the Convention.

-The director for the Americas at the International Secretariat of Amnesty International, Erika Guevara Rosas, has said that the "severe mental suffering that officials have intentionally inflicted on these families for coercive purposes, means that these acts meet the definitions of torture under both US and international law".
+The director for the Americas at the International Secretariat of Amnesty International, Erika Guevara Rosas, has said that the "severe mental suffering that officials have intentionally inflicted on these families for coercive purposes, means that these acts meet the definitions of torture under both U.S. and international law".